Sebelius says no Obamacare mandate delay, enrollment extension

 The video drew 11 million viewers while Tuesday visits to the federal website HealthCare.gov surged 40 percent to more than 890,000, according to the administration.

-But MIT professor Jonathan Gruber, who helped design Obamacare and the 2007 Massachusetts healthcare reform, said the administration was still likely to miss a 6 million target.

-Consulting firm Avalere Health said in a report the final tally would likely be 5.4 million.
-That forecast assumes Obamacare will follow the same pattern as the Medicare Part D prescription drug plan rollout in 2006, which saw 22 percent of enrollees sign up in the final month.
+But the consulting firm Avalere Health said in a report on Wednesday that the finally tally would likely be 5.4 million.
+The forecast assumes that Obamacare will follow the same pattern as the Medicare Part D prescription drug plan rollout in 2006, which saw 22 percent of enrollees sign up in the final month.

 The penalty for failure to obtain health coverage phases in over three years.
 It will rise from the greater of $95 per adult or 1 percent of family income for this year to $695 per adult or 2.5 percent of family income for 2016.